 Give each guest the gift of music by leaving out USBs loaded with your wedding playlist.

 If you know your guests are partial to a beer or two, give out bottle openers.
-These personalised ampersand ones are seriously chic, and if you’ve got a Disney themed wedding, we love these key-shaped bottle openers.
+These rose gold bottle openers are really chic, and if you’ve got a Disney themed wedding, we love these key-shaped bottle openers.

 Give out small bottles of wine (or Champagne if you’re feeling fancy).
 Pair with fancy gold paper straws to really get the party started.